glycerine/spin_paxos/README.md

 that would translate the diffuse state into local state in single-decree Paxos, and you might blithely assume that, of course, this is already done, but beware: it is not.
-In single decree
-Paxos, state is diffused over a quorum.
+Again, this is an algorithm designed by a very clever mathematician in the 1980s, with apparently little little regard for modern software engineering practices.

 Here is an example that shows how a read from a single replica node is insufficient.
 Suppose one node